 The work that comes with hotel management is not always easy.
 Hotel managers are often forced to juggle a number of tasks at any given time from making sure that the books are balanced to ensuring that everything is running smoothly.
 In this article, we have outlined 6 management issues in the hospitality industry.

 Because the hospitality industry is one of the fastest-growing sectors in the world, it has been characterised by continued technological advancements.
+Also, the recent Covid pandemic has made the outlook of the hospitality industry gloomy.

-These advancements have done wonders to improve organisation, efficiency and customer experience.
+Advancements in the past have done wonders to improve organisation, efficiency and customer experience.

 Here are the top 6 management issues in the hospitality industry: